datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > ## Challenge:
 >
-> - Write a query that returns the number of animals caught per genus in each
+> - Write a query that returns the number of animals caught of each genus in each
 > plot, using `IFNULL` to assume that unknown species are all of the genus
 > "Rodent".
 >